47degrees/github4s/docs/src/main/tut/auth.md

 ### Get an access token

-Requests an access token based on the code retrieved in the [Create a new authorization token](#create-a-new-authorization-token) step of the oAuth process
+Requests an access token based on the code retrieved in the [Create a new authorization token](#create-a-new-authorization-token) step of the OAuth process

 You can get an access token using `getAccessToken`, it takes as arguments: